 The Washington, Baltimore & Annapolis Trail

-If you wanted to check out the three cities listed in less than an hour’s time, follow this trail which leads you into two tunnel crossings and along the Patuxent River for a total of 5.6 miles (nine km).
+If you wanted to check out the three cities listed (from a distance) in less than an hour’s time, follow this trail which leads you into two tunnel crossings and along the Patuxent River for a total of 5.6 miles (nine km).
 It’s the latest addition to the Rail-to-Trail project, the country’s longest biking/walking route.
 So far it connects 15 states through 450 cities and towns, along 3,000 miles (4,828 km) of trails.
 So if this newest addition is too light for you, you could always start at point A in Maine and end up in Florida.

 Farmland and Suburban Ride